Wastewater monitoring

-UCalgary researchers are working with community partners to detect traces of SARS-CoV-2 in Calgary's wastewater
+Working with community partners to detect traces of viruses and substances of potential abuse in wastewater

-UCalgary researchers from the Cumming School of Medicine, Faculty of Science, and Schulich School of Engineering; Advancing Canadian Water Assets (ACWA), The City of Calgary, and Alberta Health Services (AHS) teamed up to test Calgary wastewater for early signs of COVID-19 cases.
+These programs include scholars from Cumming School of Medicine, Faculty of Science, and Schulich School of Engineering; Advancing Canadian Water Assets (ACWA), and staff from The City of Calgary, and Alberta Health Services (AHS).

 Contact us